corsairmarks/portrait_unlock_fungoid/mod/README.md

 Everything that doesn't change these same portraits.

-Marked as compatible with Stellaris version 3.4 "Cepheus" but backwards compatible with versions 3.3 "Libra," 3.2 "Herbert," 3.1 "Lem," and 3.0 "Dick."
+Marked as compatible with Stellaris version 3.6 "Orion" but backwards compatible with version 3.5 "Fornax."
 As a graphics-only mod, yes this is **achievement compatible**.

 ### Recommended Companion Mods